ctcaulfield/funlights/README.md

 * Image capture: allow user to press button and save 32x32 image to a web page
 * LCD panel displaying text that describes the image below the LED panel

+**Who Is This Device For?**
+This device can be used as entertainment!
+It can be placed on the wall in a lobby and users can walk up to it, express an emotion infront of the camera.
+This emotion will then be translated and visualized on the LED 32x32 panel.

 **Team**

 Devon Bain (dwb264)<br>